SoftwareOutlook/ASEArch-Test-Codes/README.md

        system with multiple compilers accesible via module environment.

 Usage:

 The following flags can be used to set the grid sized and other run parameters:

 -ng <nx> <ny> <nz>       set the global gris sizes

--nb <bx> <by> <bz>       set the computational block size, relevant only for blocked model.
+-nb <bx> <by> <bz>       set the computational block size, relevant for blocked model and GPU kernels.
                          Notes: 1) no sanity checks tests are done, you are on your own.
-                                2) for blocked model the OpeNMP parallelism is done over computational blocks.
+                                2) for blocked model the OpenMP parallelism is done over computational blocks.
 One must ensure that there enough work for all threads by setting suitable block sizes.